 Causes of Hair Thinning

-There are several reasons as to why your hair starts to thin.
+There are several reasons why your hair starts to thin.

-Your hair style could be one of the reasons.
-Hair styles such as pony tails, tying your hair around rollers or a tight plait can cause hair loss.
+1. Your Hair Style: Your hairstyle could be one of the reasons.
+Hairstyles such as ponytails, tying your hair around rollers or a tight plait can cause hair loss.

-Leading a stressful life can also be one of the problems that can increase the rate of hair thinning.
-Divorce, death in the family, job loss, performance anxiety and over exposure to the sun while working could lead to faster hair thinning.
+2. Stressful lifestyle: Leading a stressful life can also be one of the problems that can increase the rate of hair thinning.
+Divorce, death in the family, job loss, performance anxiety and overexposure to the sun while working could lead to faster hair thinning.

 Further tests may be arranged, especially if there are other symptoms in addition to hair loss or thinning.